Crystallization Dynamics of Amorphous Yttrium Iron Garnet Thin Films: Results and Discussion

 To that end electron back scatter diffraction (EBSD) measurements were performed.
 With this technique Kikuchi patterns, which are correlated to the crystal structure, are detected and later evaluated.
 The results are shown for crystalline samples only, as the amorphous film showed no Kikuchi patterns.
 This confirms, that the detected patterns stem from the YIG thin film itself and not from the crystallographically similar substrates of YAG or GGG.
 This is consistent with the EBSD signal depth given in the literature of 10 to \SI{40}{nm}. \cite{dingley_progressive} The extracted crystal orientations along the surface normal can be seen in Fig.~\ref{Fig_2} (g-i).
-On YAG and GGG a single color corresponding to the <$111$> direction is visible in the mapping, which is consistent with the XRD data and corroborates the epitaxial growth from the substrate in the <$111$> direction.
+On YAG and GGG a single color corresponding to the <$111$> direction is visible in the mapping, which is consistent with the XRD data and corroborates SPE from the substrate in the <$111$> direction.
 On \ch{SiO_{x}}, however, various crystal directions are present, confirming the polycrystalline nature of the YIG.
 The crystallographic data from our EBSD measurements show random nucleation.
-The cross shape of the individual crystalline areas point towards an anisotropic crystallization with a preferential direction along <$110$> or higher indexed directions like <$112$>, which is consistent with earlier studies on YIG and other rare earth garnets \cite{nielsen_growth_1958, tolksdorf_facet_1981, bennema_morphology_1983, park_structural_2001} as well as PLD grown bismuth iron garnet. \cite{heinrich2006pulsed}.
+The cross shape of the individual crystalline areas point towards an anisotropic crystallization with a preferential direction along <$110$> or higher indexed directions like <$112$>, which is consistent with earlier studies on YIG and other rare earth garnets \cite{nielsen_growth_1958, tolksdorf_facet_1981, bennema_morphology_1983, park_structural_2001} as well as PLD grown bismuth iron garnet. \cite{heinrich2006pulsed}

-Using EBSD allows for a quantification of the amount of crystalline material for a YIG thin film on \ch{SiO_x} or any arbitrary substrate.
-Combining the magnetic and structural data from MOKE and EBSD, respectively, allows for an unambiguous identification of the formation of polycrystalline YIG on \ch{SiO_x}, which was not possible by XRD.
+The use of EBSD enables the quantification of the amount of crystalline material in a YIG thin film on \ch{SiO_x} or any arbitrary substrate.
+Combining the magnetic and structural data from L-MOKE and EBSD, respectively, allows for an unambiguous identification of the formation of polycrystalline YIG on \ch{SiO_x}.